data-liberation/data-liberation-resources/PDF-liberation-resources.md

 A list of tools and resources for working with PDF files.
 Adapted from https://pdfliberation.wordpress.com/

+##  extract tabular data from PDF

+- [Tabula-Java](https://github.com/tabulapdf/tabula-java): the scriptable engine behind Tabula, via OpenCollective.
+- [pdfplumber](https://github.com/jsvine/pdfplumber): a high-level Python interface to pdfminer, created by Jerm-Sing-Vine
+- [PDFTables.com](https://pdftables.com/) - a cloud service from the Sensible Code Company
+- [CometDocs](https://www.cometdocs.com/) - a cloud service with PDF-to-XLS functionality
+- [ABBYY FineReader Pro for Mac](https://www.abbyy.com/en-us/finereader/pro-for-mac/) - What I personally use.
+Costs money.
+No idea if it differs via cross-platform.
+Has no automatable-interface.
+But very accurate and dependable.
+- [ZamZar](http://www.zamzar.com/): Provides pdf-to-table functionality at the level of Google Drive, which is to say, not much at all.
+Might include it just as a baseline.
+- [pdftotext](https://poppler.freedesktop.org/): part of the Poppler suite.
+Its `-layout` option provides a conversion that attempts to visually emulate the original PDF, but the result is not delimited data.

 ## Open source PDF technologies

 - [Apache PDFBox](http://pdfbox.apache.org/) - General purpose PDF library written in Java.